Using Environment Files in a React Application

 - Variables must start with the prefix

-to be available in your React app.
-For example:REACT_APP_API_URL=https://api.example.com
+REACT_APP_to be available in your React app.
+For example:REACT_APP_API_URL=https://api.example.com - Variables without the

-prefix are ignored.
+REACT_APP_prefix are ignored.

 - Variables must start with the prefix